yioneko/nvim-vtsls/README.md

   -- automatically trigger renaming of extracted symbol refactor_auto_rename = true, refactor_move_to_file = {
-    -- controls how path is displayed for selection of destination file -- "default" | "vscode" | function(path: string) -> string path_display = "default",
     -- If dressing.nvim is installed, telescope will be used for selection prompt.
-Use this to customize the opts for telescope picker. telescope_opts = function(items) end,
+Use this to customize -- the opts for telescope picker.
+    telescope_opts = function(items, default) end,
   }
 })
 ```